umasii/disassembler-graph-view/README.md

 Just as a disclaimer, I have no frontend experience so please don't judge this code too hard.
 Pull requests welcome.

+Doesn't yet include branches that are indicated by `N` and `I` values.

 ## Installation

 ```sh